comp110-lytle/comp110/site/projects/personal-site.md

 You'll want to start by further modifying the `_config.yml` file to add some info about yourself!

 For your actual assignment webpage, you'll want to edit the `index.md` file.
-The language you will be using to write this is called markdown.
+The language you will be using to write this is called markdown--the same language you used in your Jupyter notebook text cells!
 There's some guidance in the file for basic syntax.

 ### Optional Styling